 Chinampa is a 58ft by 11ft widebeam canal boat, built in 2013.
 Designed to the personal specifications of the current owners, it is sailaway lined and has been custom painted.
 The boat has been fully spray-foam insulated and has a built-in bow, which extends the internal dimensions of what you’d usually expect of a boat of this size.
 It has a 52hp Canaline diesel engine.

-The boat has been on a residential mooring in Haggerston, east London for the past two years and is fully equipped for both long-term shoreline mooring, and continuous cruising.
-Though this mooring is not included in the sale of this boat.
+The boat is fully equipped for both long-term shoreline mooring, and continuous cruising.
+A mooring is not included in the sale of this boat.

 ‘Chinampa’ is a name given to floating masses of land used for cultivation by the Aztecs or often referred to as ‘floating gardens’.